near/docs/docs/tutorials/README.md

 * Create your own [ERC-20 token smart contract](token.md)
 * How to write[ cross contract code](how-to-write-contracts-that-talk-to-each-other.md)
 * How to run your own[ TestNet](run-your-own-testnet.md)
+* A [Zero to Hero](zero-to-hero.md) tutorial where you implement an Oracle and a simple Wager smart contract.